 Academies are not allowed to run a deficit without remedial action.
-Any that open with a transferred deficit will need to agree at the earliest opportunity with EFA, a plan to repay it from General Annual Grant (GAG) installments.
+Any that open with a transferred deficit will need to agree at the earliest opportunity with EFA, a plan to repay it from GAG installments.
 Academies that develop a deficit after opening will have to agree a restructuring plan with EFA.

 Revenue funding: start-up grant